roasted vegetables with semolina gnocchi

 * the first time i made these they stuck to the greaseproof paper which made turning them impossible. it was also difficult to pull them off the paper when i was ready to serve them. however, the leftovers which stayed in a turned-off oven to keep warm, were very easy to remove so perhaps it’s just a matter of timing, which brings me to...

-** each time, i cooked the gnocchi for c15-20 minutes so they coloured and crisped up. the second time i made this, i placed the gnocchi on an oiled tray (which they didn’t stick to) and brushed them with a little extra olive oil which helped them brown.
+** each time, i cooked the gnocchi for c15-20 minutes so they coloured and crisped up. the second time i made this, i placed the gnocchi on an oiled tray (which they didn’t stick to) andbrushed them with a little extra olive oil which helped them brown.